 New Restrictions re Vehicles on Residential Property

 Many of the City’s by-laws regarding traffic, streets, parking meter and disability parking were created upwards of 40 years ago.
 Much has changed over those four decades.
-The City of Winnipeg Public Service recently conducted a review and prepared the Enactment of a new Consolidated Parking By-Law and Amendment of the Voluntary Payment of Fines By-Law Report, recommending updates and consolidations to the by law in 2016, and again in 2022.
+The City of Winnipeg Public Service recently conducted a review and enacted updates to the by law in 2016, and again in 2022.
 As a result, there are many efficiencies and improvements being put in place.
 I’m pleased to say intense advocacy related to excessive parking on driveways of illegal rooming houses enabled a significant change in allowing by law offices to issue offences on private property.

-The new Winnipeg Parking By-law will come into force on September 1, 2016*.
-This will allow the following to occur:
+The new Winnipeg Parking By-law can into effect on September 1, 2016.
+Related to excessive parking on private property, the following will occur:

-- Winnipeg Parking Authority (WPA) compliance officers will be able to investigate complaints about excessive parking on private property (ie: residential properties) 24/7 and 365 days of the year.
+- Winnipeg Parking Authority (WPA) compliance officers are able to investigate complaints about excessive parking on private property (i.e.: residential properties) 24/7 and 365 days of the year.

-- If WPA determines there are more vehicles parking on the property than the By-Law allows, WPA will now be able to issue a ticket to the vehicles rather than having to serve the property owner and ask for compliance.
+- If WPA determines there are more vehicles parking on the property than the By-Law allows, WPA can issue a ticket to the vehicles immediately.

-- It is anticipated that this will result in faster response to complaints, faster compliance by vehicle owners to comply to the By-Law, and a shorter wait time before fines have to be paid.
+- This is resulting in faster response to complaints, faster compliance by vehicle owners to comply to the By-Law, and a shorter wait time before fines have to be paid.